 In 2008, Patricia Robertson, MD (Professor and Endowed Chair for Obstetric and Gynecologic Education in the Department of Obstetrics, Gynecology & Reproductive Sciences at UCSF), and Juan Guerra, MD (member of the Ob-Gyn UCSF Volunteer Clinical Faculty on staff at Kaiser Oakland and former Site Director for third year UCSF medical students there) decided to combine their efforts to increase the diversity of medical students interested in women's health by establishing the Women's Health Undergraduate Research Internship (WHURI) at UCSF.
 At the UC undergraduate level, a "leak in the pipeline" of ethnic minority students (associated with the large science classes) has been documented, which then decreases diversity in medical schools, residencies and ultimately faculty.
 This WHURI program is for University of California at Berkeley (UCB) undergraduate pre-med students interested in women's health.

-Juan Guerra, MD, Patty Robertson, MD
+URI Directors Juan Guerra, MD and Patty Robertson, MD

 The program started with 10 interns in women's health for the summer of 2009.
-During the past summer of 2010, the program expanded to 15 interns to also include pediatrics (PURI) and internal medicine (MURI).
+In 2010, the program expanded to 15 interns to also include pediatrics (PURI) and internal medicine (MURI).
 The goal of the overall program (URI) is to inspire diverse students interested in women's health, pediatrics and internal medicine with clinical shadowing at UCSF and Kaiser Oakland, didactics, and a meaningful research project.
 Student stipends ($2,500 each) and supplies are provided by funds from Dr. Robertson's Endowed Chair (funded by the Academy of Medical Educators and her department), Northern Kaiser Permanente, and philanthropy.
 The Department of Obstetrics, Gynecology and Reproductive Sciences at UCSF provides in-kind administrative support.